SeimiNomore/jlc-art.com/_posts/2024-12-26-im-based-on-a-true-story-the-artistic-process-behind-the-collection.md.md

 ---
 layout: post
-title: I'm Based on a True story
+title: I'm Based On A True Story - The Artistic Process
 description: Art is rooted in my true passion.
 At times, it's difficult to articulate, but I’ve found it’s better to let it flow naturally.
 When I first considered art journaling, I thought it would be challenging to find freedom in my writing.
 Yet, to my surprise, it came effortlessly—almost as if I’d been waiting for this moment.
 summary: Art is rooted in my true passion.
 At times, it's difficult to articulate, but I’ve found it’s better to let it flow naturally.
 tags: [art, process]